 My opinion?
 It is complicated.
 It may have much to do with unmarried couples simply not having access to resources that encourage stable, well-adjusted children.
 It would be interesting to see how children fare where the unmarried, cohabitating parents have the same opportunities as their married counterparts.

 Psychologically however, marriage may provide a tremendous unseen benefits to couples and families.
 Study after study shows that married people tend to be happier, have greater longevity, and improved health.
 Perhaps the secure attachment of knowing that a partner cannot simply pick up and leave, with marriage being an often religious and certainly legal contact, is the glue that keeps people together when things are difficult.

 It is important to invest in a relationship, whether there is co-habitation or marriage.
-If you are interested in couples counseling or psychotherapy in Irvine, Orange County or Newport Beach, please contact me at (949) 251-8797.
+I am a marriage counseling specialist based in Newport Beach, CA. If you are interested in couples counseling or psychotherapy in Irvine or Orange County, please contact me at (949) 251-8797.